 Making cell phone numbers more accessible in the future may seem logical to some, but it's viewed as an invasion of privacy by others.
 In early 2008, Intelius announced it had created an online directory of 90 million mobile phone numbers, approximately half of those in the United States.
 However, faced with cell phone users' privacy complaints and a potential lawsuit by a wireless phone company, Intelius quickly discontinued the service.
 A company official noted that the market isn't ready for an online cell phone directory [source: MSNBC.com].

-For lots more information about reverse phone lookup and related topics, follow the links on the next page.
+For lots more information about reverse phone lookup and related topics, follow the links below.